benstreich/WW2-Quartet/README.md

 -(2) summit height <br>
 -(3) horse power <br>

-depending on that, you either win the computers card or you lose yours
+depending on that, you either win the computers card or you lose yours <br>

 <h2 align="center">end words</h2>
 All right hope you have fun with my project, check out rayback00001 for some banger projects ;)